-Yes, the study made use of long-term monitoring plots with a documented history of Heterobasidion infection and used established methods for detection.
-Each experiment was replicated and included appropriate experimental controls.
+Yes, the study made use of long-term monitoring plots with a known history of Heterobasidion infection and established methods for detection.
+Each experiment was replicated and included appropriate controls.
 Field studies were paired with laboratory studies to evaluate the efficacy of experimental treatments where appropriate.
 Statistical analyses were appropriate to the data.
-The studies also followed survey and analysis methods that have yielded robust results in previous work (Slaughter and Rizzo 199, Rizzo et al. 2000, Rizzo and Slaughter 2001).
-In addition, one publication resulting from this work has been published in a peer-reviewed journal (Poloni et al. 2021) and at least two additional manuscripts are in preparation for publications and will follow the peer-review process.
+The studies also followed methods that have yielded robust results in previous work.
+In addition, one publication resulting from this work has been published in a peer-reviewed journal and at least two additional manuscripts are in preparation for publications and will follow the peer-review process.